So what happens when you finally face your fear? You start living, that’s what.

 For years I told myself that I was waiting to start a family because I didn’t have enough money and I needed to work on myself more.
 But as the years went by and the money got better and I got better, those excuses seemed lame.
 And then I got a little closer to the truth and I said to myself, “well I need to lose weight because if I don’t lose weight before I get pregnant then I’ll never lose it and besides I need to be the healthiest I can be for the baby.”
 And although there was truth to that it wasn’t the real reason I was holding back.

-I delayed getting pregnant because I was afraid.
+I delayed getting pregnant because I was afraid to gain weight.

 I was afraid of the change but mostly I was afraid of entering a season of my life where you are supposed to gain weight.
 After a lifetime of trying to lose weight it seemed insane to me that I would purposely do something that encourages weight gain.
 How could I ever manage that?
 How could I embrace that?